fhiso/legacy-format/data-model.md

 Substructures
 :   None

-{.ednote} Although the GEDCOM spec refers repeatedly to "Ancestral File", we included this assuming it might be used for the same purpose by other data providers.
+{.ednote} Although the GEDCOM spec defines `RESN` in terms of the specific product *Ancestral File*, we assume other systems might use `RESN` for same purpose.

 ### RETI   {#RETI}